vladen/aeroflow/specifications/readme.md

 <a name="aeroflowreduce-aeroflowreducereducerfunction-seedfunction"></a>
 ## aeroflow().reduce(@reducer:function, @seed:function)
-When flow is not empty, calls @seed with context data, calls @reducer with result returned by @seed, first emitted value, 0 and context data on first iteration.
+When flow is not empty, calls @seed with context data, calls @reducer with result returned by @seed, first emitted value and 0 on first iteration.

 ```js
 return execute(function (context) {